marksunner/storytelling-psychology/00-storytelling-framework.md

 Act Two is where the mentor appears, and this is the only part of the presentation where your company is overtly visible.
 The red boxes on the whiteboard sketch mark these moments.
 Note how contained they are.
 The mentor doesn't monologue.
 They diagnose, prescribe, reassure, and then step back so the hero can act.
 **B** · Villain Exposed
 The mentor explains: why is this happening?
 The first thing the mentor does is name the villain.
-Not your competitor — the underlying force that caused the disruption.
+Not your competitor, the underlying force that caused the disruption.
 This could be a market shift, a technological change, an outdated assumption, a systemic inefficiency.
 The mentor brings clarity to what felt like chaos.
 This is **But** because it reframes the problem.
 The audience thought they understood what was happening; now they see a deeper pattern.
 Craft note: The villain should be something structural, not personal.
 "Legacy systems can't keep pace with real-time demand signals" is a villain.
 "Company X is bad" is not.
 **T** · Solution Path Revealed